Lightning-AI/pytorch-lightning/docs/source/common/debugging.rst

 Shorten Epochs
 ==============

-Sometimes it's helpful to only use a percentage of your training, val, test or predict data (or a set number of batches).
+Sometimes it's helpful to only use a fraction of your training, val, test, or predict data (or a set number of batches).
 For example, you can use 20% of the training set and 1% of the validation set.

 On larger datasets like Imagenet, this can help you debug or test a few things faster than waiting for a full epoch.